convox/console-app/README.md

 ## Support

-For additional support, please contact Convox support with your license key and any error messages you encounter.
+For additional support, please contact Convox support with any error messages you encounter.